Skip to content

 direction'vertical'Scrolling direction, either 'vertical' or 'horizontal'.

 gridItemsDisplay that many items on the same line to create a grid.
-You must set itemSize to use this prop (dynamic sizes are not supported).
+You must set itemSize to a fixed number to use this prop (dynamic sizes are not supported).

 itemSecondarySizeSize in pixels (width in vertical mode, height in horizontal mode) of the items in the grid when gridItems is set.
 Defaults to itemSize if not set.